usfomicshub/usfomicshub.github.io/wiki/markdowns/creating_cluster_accounts.md

 ## Creating a CIRCE account
 <br>

-### 1. Go to https://cwa.rc.usf.edu/ and login with NetID and password.
+To request a CIRCE account, email rc-help@usf.edu *from your official USF email address* with the following information:

-### 2. Send email to rc-help@usf.edu with the subject "CIRCE Account Request".
+  * Supporting USF Faculty-member full name

-   * If you are not a faculty member, please also provide the name and email address of your faculty sponsor in the email.
+  * Supporting USF Faculty-member email address

-### 3. Research Computing will create your account on CIRCE once your information is verified.
+** *NOTE: Only send a request for a CIRCE account if you do not currently have (or are not actively requesting) an RRA account.* **

 <br>
 <br>
 <br>

 You can refer to [Research Computing's documentation-wiki](https://wiki.rc.usf.edu/index.php/Main_Page) for further information on HPC-basics, CIRCE hardware and other useful topics.
+Refer to [our Genomics Facilities and Resources](https://github.com/usfomicshub/usfomicshub.github.io/blob/master/wiki/markdowns/facilities_and_resources.md) for information on RRA hardware and specifications.